Covid-19 coronavirus level 2: Leo Molloy's HeadQuarters party lacking VIPs

 Former New Zealand women's rugby international and television presenter Melodie Robinson is also in attendance, as is National's deputy leader Paula Bennett.

-For starters, guests are dining on cheese on toast, provolone, rosemary-infused honey, candied walnuts and toasted ciabatta, wood fired flat bread, confit garlic and herbs, seared tuna, Nicoise flavours.
+For starters, guests are dining on cheese on toast, provolone, rosemary-infused honey, candied walnuts and toasted ciabatta, wood-fired flat bread, confit garlic and herbs, seared tuna, Nicoise flavours.

-The mains feature flame grilled Wakanui grain-fed scotch fillet, served with spiced, rubbed rotisserie Bostock chicken, West Coast line-caught Hapuka, buttery mash, wood-roasted broccolini, rocket and reggiano, salad and "signature HQ coleslaw".
+The mains feature flame grilled Wakanui grain-fed scotch fillet, served with spiced, rubbed rotisserie Bostock chicken, West Coast line-caught hapuka, buttery mash, wood-roasted broccolini, rocket and reggiano, salad and "signature HQ coleslaw".

-For dessert, there is burnt lemon tart and whipped cream, "Hannah's damn fine smashed cherry pie", cumin syrup and homemade vanilla ice cream.
+For dessert, there is burnt lemon tart and whipped cream, "Hannah's damn fine smashed cherry pie", cumin syrup and homemade vanilla icecream.

 A note to guests say they can extend their bubbles.
 Wines, beer and liquor is available "in a limited capacity while under level 2".
 Guests are asked not to overdo it, "and be generous with hand sanitiser".